spacetelescope/jwst/docs/jwst/data_products/science_products.rst

 corrections for residual fringing (see :ref:`MIRI-MRS-1D-residual-fringe` for more information).

-For NIRCam, MIRI and NIRISS WFSS ``x1d`` products, each row in the table holds the full spectrum for a single source, such that all extracted sources are present in the same binary table.
+For NIRCam, MIRI, and NIRISS WFSS ``x1d`` products, each row in the table holds the full spectrum for a single source, such that all extracted sources are present in the same binary table.
 The spectral data columns listed above are each 2-D: each row is a 1-D vector containing all data points for the spectrum in that integration.